LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

     is started and before the end step is executed.
   * End step: Set of (exclusive) operations which finish the conversation.

-NavalPlan uses ``session-per-request-with-detached-objects`` pattern, it is a way to implement the conversation model.
+The application uses ``session-per-request-with-detached-objects`` pattern, it is a way to implement the conversation model.
 This is usually valid for applications that extract data from a database, user make some operations with this data (*think-time*), and after that they are stored in database.

-In NavalPlan when you start an edition conversation, you will retrieve an entity from database (through DAO) and keep it in memory as state variable in model (*conversation state*).
-This variable will be detached (a stored variable that is not inside a Hibernate session).
+In the project when you start an edition conversation, you will retrieve an entity from database (through DAO) and keep it in memory as state variable in model (conversation state).
+This variable will be detached, i.e., a stored variable that is not inside a Hibernate session).
 Hibernate allows to modify detached entity out of a session.
 But, after that, it should be needed to open a transaction in order to store entity on database.

-You should be careful working with detached objects because of you could easily get errors like: ``ObjectNotBoundInSession``, ``LazyInitializationException`` (trying to access a entity marked as lazy) or ``DuplicateSessionInObject`` (two objects of same instance in the same ssion).
+You should be careful working with detached objects because of you could easily get errors like: ``ObjectNotBoundInSession``, ``LazyInitializationException`` (trying to access a entity marked as lazy) or ``DuplicateSessionInObject`` (two objects of same instance in the same session).

 On the contrary, ``session-per-conversation`` pattern always keep Hibernate session open, so there will be no objects with detached state.
 This pattern is